kncrabtree/che155/installation.md

 ```
 replacing `Kyle` with the username on your system.
 This will create a shortcut named `c`.
 Run the command `ll` to see that `c` points to the correct folder.

 *Note: if you store your files elsewhere, such as an external hard drive, the disk drives that are mounted are available by letter in the `mnt` folder (e.g., `/mnt/d`, `/mnt/e`, etc.).
 You may create additional links to other drives as needed.
-The syntax is `ln -s target/folder linkName.*
+The syntax is `ln -s target/folder linkName`.*

 - **Step 5:** From this point, follow the [Linux instructions](#linux).